littlefs-project/littlefs/DESIGN.md

 such as the fact that the data is written in a cyclic log format naturally wear levels as a side effect.
 And, with a bit of error detection, the entire filesystem can easily be designed to be resilient to power loss.
-The journalling component of most modern day filesystems is actually a reduced form of a logging filesystem.
+The journaling component of most modern day filesystems is actually a reduced form of a logging filesystem.
 However, logging filesystems have a difficulty scaling as the size of storage increases.
 And most filesystems compensate by caching large parts of the filesystem in RAM, a strategy that is unavailable